ecspress/cocoapods-links-v3/README.md

 # cocoapods-links

-A CocoaPods plugin to manage local development pods
+A CocoaPods plugin to manage local development pods.
+I fixed some errors from [the original gem](mowens/cocoapods-links)

 ## Installation